 - .5% Hydrogen Peroxide inactivates HCoV Strain 229E in 1 minute

 Additional list of EPA approved products can be found on their website.4 These chemicals can be found in various cleaning products available to consumers, but it is important that they are the proper concentration.
-If you decide to attempt disinfection yourself, be sure to read the product’s label and follow the instructions, use the proper protective gear, and remember to keep the product wet on the surface for at least 1 minute.
+We also recommend making sure the product has an emerging pathogen claim which can be found on list N. If you decide to attempt disinfection yourself, be sure to read the product’s label and follow the instructions, use the proper protective gear, and remember to keep the product wet on the surface for the recommended dwell time.
 For public buildings, especially in the case of severe outbreaks, it’s best to contact a professional virus decontamination company.